The Golden Question You Should Ask Before Resigning

-However this time they would play as their opponent, and I would play as them.
+However, they would play as their opponent this time, and I would play as them.

 Even if I saved 1 game out of every 10 that they’d resigned, they’d lose the deal and would have to bring a box of chocolates to our next training session.

 This eventually made them ask the following question before resigning:

 “Is the position so lost that with the reverse color, I would win against my coach?”

 Early resignations among my students dropped to almost 0%.

 That was until I started to work with stronger students...

 When I started to work with IM and GM students, it didn’t work very often.